relay-integrations/hashicorp/README.md

-# HashiCorp integration
+# Terraform integration

-Integration with HashiCorp for Puppet Relay.
+Integration with Terraform for Puppet Relay.

 ## External requirements